-I love to wash, because who doesn’t like to feel clean?
-But you can get rid of dirt without removing everything alive on your skin.
+You can get rid of dirt without removing everything alive on your skin!
 So avoid heavily antibacterial components, like alcohol, triclosan, or classic soaps.

-Your skin acidity level is naturally around pH5. below that it is too acidic, above that, it’s too alkaline.
+Your skin acidity level is naturally around pH5.
+Below that it is too acidic, above that, it’s too alkaline.
 And both ways it damages the skin barrier and the microbiome living on it.
-Your skin will eventually get back to its ideal pH, but it is going to take some time to rebuild.

-Your skin bacteria are usually happy around 25degrees, the temperature of your skin.
+Your skin bacteria are usually happy around 25 degrees, the temperature of your skin.
 They don’t like harsh conditions.
 So, avoid scalding hot water.
-A recent study showed that seasons were actually quite a big factor in the health of the microbiome.

 4- Don’t rub it.

 As much as I love a good dry brushing or a heavy scrub, your bacteria really don’t, as they get physically removed.
-They will eventually grow back but in the meantime, it leaves skin fragile and prone to sensitivity.
-Plus it makes wrinkles on the face.
+They will eventually grow back but in the meantime, it weakens and sensitizes the skin.

 5- Feed it from the inside.

-Your gut microbiome can influence the state of your skin, so inflamed gut will trigger inflamed skin.
-Check the rules for a healthy gut microbiome.
+Your gut microbiome can influence the state of your skin, so an inflamed gut will trigger inflamed skin.

 6 – Go minimal.

-Preservatives have one function: kill bacteria.
-It is useful so nothing green grows in your tube, but once applied on the skin it will impact your microbiome.
-Multiply it by the number of products you apply every day, it all adds up!
+Preservatives have one purpose: kill bacteria.
+They useful to make sure that nothing green grows in your product’s tube, but once applied on the skin it will impact your microbiome.

-Problem: how to tell if a product is loaded with preservatives?
-Usually, very long shelf life (so products with no expiry date), long PAO (the little open pot symbol) and products where you dip your fingers in (so jars).
+Problem: how can you tell if a product is loaded with preservatives?
+Usually, a very long shelf life (so products with no expiry date), long PAO (the little open pot symbol) and products where you dip your fingers in (so jars).

-That’s where it gets interesting: a lot of ingredients used in beauty products have a potential impact on the skin bacteria: fragrances, surfactants (we are looking at you SLS!), sun filters (controversial, we know), alcohol, etc… It doesn’t mean we should stop using everything, but just that less is better.
+That’s where it gets interesting: a lot of ingredients used in beauty products have a potential impact on the skin bacteria: fragrances, surfactants, sun filters, alcohol, etc… It doesn’t mean we should stop using everything, but just that less is better.

 Of course!
 That makes a lot of sense to help stimulate and feed your good skin bacteria.
 Postbiotics are a useful addition as they will create the right environment.
-We would suggest the Gallinée range, as we are a bit proud of it.
-One note: Not all pre and probiotic products are created equal.
-Look in the ingredient list to see if there is any and where it is in the list (the INCI list is in order of concentration).
+We would recommend the Gallinée range, since we are quite proud of it 😉

-The science around the skin microbiome is progressing every day.
-It is also immensely complex and a lot of factors enter in the equation.
-So this list is going to evolve in the future, and it’s a good thing!
+The knowledge and science around the skin microbiome keeps growing every day.
+It is also immensely complex and a lot of factors enter into the equation.
+So this list is going to evolve in the future, and that’s a good thing!